 The jury is still out on the long term effectiveness of wearable fitness devices across a broad population.
 We all know someone who had a device, used it religiously for a while and then lost interest.
 However, we are starting to see statistics stating that a majority of employees continue to use their fitness devices six months after their employers launch their wellness program.

-I am happy to report that I am one of those people who has worn a Fitbit Zip for more than four years.
-I chose this particular device because it is small and easy to use.
+According to our head of customer engagement, she personally is happy to report that she is one of those people who has worn a Fitbit for more than four years.

 Interested in how wearables can be an effective tool to help engage employees in healthier habits?
 Download our tip sheet to find out how wearables are being used in wellness programs and a quick guide to some of the most popular devices and apps.